dcnieho/Titta/readme.md

 ### The `TalkToProLab` class
 The `TalkToProLab` class provides an implementation of [Tobii Pro Lab](https://www.tobiipro.com/product-listing/tobii-pro-lab/)'s External Presenter interface, allowing experiments to be created and run from MATLAB/Octave with PsychToolbox or other presentation methods, while recording, project management, recording playback/visualization and analysis can be performed in Tobii Pro Lab.

+The `TalkToProLab` class must be able to communicate with the External Presenter interface of Pro Lab for it to operate.
+As such, to use the `TalkToProLab` class, do the following:
+1) Open an External Presenter project in Tobii Pro Lab, make sure its name matches what you provide to the [`TalkToProLab` constructor](#construction-1).
+2) Navigate to the 'record'-tab in Pro Lab
+3) Make sure that the External presenter button is red and says 'not connected'
+4) Run this script

 ## Usage
 As demonstrated in the [demo scripts](demo_experiments), the toolbox is configured through the following interface: